 Disadvantages:

-a) Some designs, e.g. tall and/or heavy multi-column designs, may fall into the “test” category when they have not in the past;
+a) Some designs, e.g. tall and/or heavy multi-column designs, may fall into the “test” category when they have not in the past.

-b) Designs that used to be “inherently acceptable” will need an analysis to be made (albeit simple);
+b) Designs that used to be “inherently acceptable” will need an analysis to be made (albeit simple).

 c) Additional mechanical tests may be needed to properly define seismic strength and damping, especially for parallel connected multi-column units.

 It is proposed that this simple static method analysis would suffice for all pedestal- and bracket-mounted AIS surge arresters, irrespective of rating and physical size.
-Conversely, as is done today, requiring dynamic analysis or full-scale shake table testing on “too low” rated arresters is not value-adding nor practically needed.
+Conversely, as done today, requiring dynamic analysis or full-scale shake table testing on “too low” rated arresters is not value-adding nor practically needed.

-A potential exception could be if significant uncertainty exists about the valid seismic amplification performance for applications on the upper range of EHV and UHV systems, e.g. Us 420 kV and greater.
-The system may be deemed more critical, the support structure of more intricate design, and the arrester may arguably be more complex due to the use of larger grading and corona rings.
+A possible exception could be if uncertainty exists about valid seismic amplification performance for applications on the upper range of EHV and UHV systems, e.g. Us 420 kV and greater.
+The system may be deemed more critical, the support structure of more intricate design, and the arrester may be more complex due to use of larger grading and corona rings.
 In such cases, verification by shake-table testing – preferably on the actual support structure to be used (or alternatively by Grouping based on valid previous testing) – may be beneficial to add further confidence about meeting the seismic qualification objective.

 Conclusions